Optum Network

 According to Dr. Frank, he jumped at the chance to join a practice moving to value-based care because he knew it would give him an environment to focus on treating his patients holistically.

-Dr. Frank’s time at Southwest Medical Associates not only changed how he practiced medicine but also sparked a passion for helping other provider groups adopt VBC models, eventually leading to his role at Optum Health.
+Dr. Frank’s time at Southwest Medical Associates not only changed how he practiced medicine, but it also sparked a passion for helping other provider groups adopt VBC models, eventually leading to his role at Optum Health.

 Moving from widgets to outcomes